dwyl/javascript-todo-list-tutorial/README.md

 Let's walk through the functions _now_!

-> As always, our _hope_ is that the functions are clear and well-commented, <br />
+> As always, our _hope_ is that the functions are clearly named and well-commented, <br />
 please inform us if anything is unclear please ask any questions as **issues**: <br />
 [github.com/dwyl/**learn-elm-architecture**-in-javascript/**issues**](https://github.com/dwyl/learn-elm-architecture-in-javascript/issues)